Hstamp/and-code-of-conduct/readme.md

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.
+Participants asked to stop any harassing behaviour are expected to comply immediately.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Offensive jokes are not appropriate for ANDigital events.

-If a participant engages in behavior that violates this code of conduct, the user group organisers may take any action they deem appropriate, including warning the offender or expulsion from the user group.
+If a participant engages in behaviour that violates this code of conduct, the user group organisers may take any action they deem appropriate, including warning the offender or expulsion from the user group.
 Additionally, no refund will be given to the offender for any tickets that may have been purchased to attend the event.

 ## Contact Information